 While the developer started off slow with the cosmetics around the game’s launch, it has turned into a skin-manufacturing powerhouse over the years.
-There are so many cosmetics available inside the game that it’s nearly impossible to count them.
+There are so many cosmetics available inside the game it’s nearly impossible to count them.

 Most games tend to use color-coding for determining the rarity of cosmetics or items, but Fortnite players measure rarity by the availability of a skin.
 Even a rare, or blue, dance can be considered one of the most unique emotes in the game only because the number of players who own it will be relatively low.

 This availability turns the emotes, like the ones on our list, into an excellent way to show off how long you’ve been playing Fortnite.
 Some emotes and dances owe their rarity to being featured on early battle passes, while others just never became available through the in-game shop after their release.

 Here are the rarest dances and emotes in Fortnite.

 Its name may be “Pony Up,” but you’ll be riding the iconic Fortnite llama upon activating this emote.
 Pony Up was added to the game during Chapter one, season 10, and was obtainable through the second season’s battle pass.

 Unless Epic decides to release a spin-off version of it, it’s almost impossible for this emote to make its way back to the in-game shop.